 Parents are fully involved at all stages of the process.
 The class teacher will meet most of the child’s learning needs and the Special Educational Needs Co-ordinator (SENCo) and specialist teachers and support staff will give advice and support the child, the class teacher and the parents as appropriate.

 The school has made a number of changes to accommodate pupils with particular needs.
 We have ramped access to both our main entrance and swimming pool and level access to the building from both playgrounds.
 We also have accessible toilet facilities.
-For more information on specific needs, view our Intimate Care policy and Significant Medical Need policy.
+For more information on specific needs, view our Intimate Care policy and Significant Medical Need policies here.

 The Local Offer